 - Panko bread crumbs work great in this recipe.
 The coarse texture of the crispy crumbs loosens up the meat and keeps the meatballs from getting too dense.

-- A little bit of sour cream adds moisture and a tiny bit of tang that works well with the flavors of the sausage meat.
+- Sour cream adds moisture and a hint of tang that works well with the flavors of the sausage meat.

 How to make Italian sausage meatballs: